-I’ve read so many contents about various mental illnesses but this is one of those books that caught my heart, my time and my tears as well.
-The two major characters are so realistic that we can relate them with ourselves or a person we know.
+I’ve read so many content about various mental illnesses but this is one of those books that caught my heart, my time, and my tears.
+The two major characters are so realistic that we can relate them to ourselves or a person we know.

 Theodore is hilarious.
-To be honest, I can’t explain it to people sometimes on how I find books funny but by reading a series of Theodore and Violet snide remarks, I’m laughing with a snort.
-His character is another representation of a mental illness victim that disables label and intends to fight for actually living his life.
+To be honest, I can’t explain it to people sometimes how I find books funny but by reading a series of Theodore-and-Violet snide remarks, I’m laughing and I can’t help it.
+His character is another representation of a young adult with mental illness, that disables label and intends to fight for his life.
 His struggles are well penned due to Niven’s knowledge and experience (from other people) of such disorders.

 Even though the characters are just riding their bikes around Indiana, it still gives a vibe of wandering that I’m always looking for.
 Those little places that seems unpopular to the local maps were given meaning, because at the end of the day, it’s history – if we make it a history.

 Going back to Violet Markey’s character, we get to see the other side of mental health.
-Her character is a survivor of many traumatic experiences but still wants to help people, it’s a character that is often pushed away from the spotlight.
-But by reading, we may learn that indeed EVERYONE and ANYTHING, no matter what circumstances they are, grave or not, will make an impact to a person’s well being.
+Her character is a survivor of many traumatic experiences but still wants to help people.
+It’s a character that is often pushed away from the spotlight.
+But by reading, we may learn that indeed, EVERYONE and ANYTHING, in all circumstances, grave or not, will make an impact to a person’s well being.
 And no matter how often we compare them, they will not be always similar, everyone can conclude different reactions.

 I hope you read this book and enjoy it. 🙂